Dreamersoul/administrate-field-active_storage/README.md

 ## Things To Know:
 - To preview pdf files you need to install `mupdf` or `Poppler`.
 - To preview video files you need to install `ffmpeg`.
+- To preview Office files as pictures you need to install [activestorage-office-previewer](https://github.com/basecamp/activestorage-office-previewer) by basecamp

 ## How To Use:
 Add `administrate-field-active_storage` to your Gemfile (rails 6):